blghtr/c4a-mcp/PRD.md

 - [ ] **Story 1**: As an AI agent, I want to submit a URL and a `c4a-script` (DSL) to a tool so that I can perform multi-step interactions (e.g., search, wait, click) on a page before extracting content.
 - [ ] **Story 2**: As an AI agent, I want to provide a configuration object (specifying CSS selectors or extraction strategies) alongside my script so that the returned data is structured and irrelevant noise is filtered out.
 - [ ] **Story 3**: As an AI agent, I want to receive a markdown representation of the final page state so that I can easily read and process the information.
+- [ ] **Story 4**: As an AI agent, I want to crawl a website deeply (BFS) to gather context from multiple linked pages without manually managing the crawl queue.
+- [ ] **Story 5**: As an AI agent, I want to crawl a website prioritizing pages that match specific keywords to find relevant information faster.
+- [ ] **Story 6**: As an AI agent, I want to use simplified, high-level tools for common tasks (like single-page scraping with a specific strategy) without constructing complex configuration objects.

 ## Functional Requirements